Water Resources Manager

 Red Hydrant Problems and California Water Service Company

-The mission of the Water Resources Division is to protect public health and the environment by providing safe, effective and efficient drinkable and recycled water distribution; wastewater collection, treatment and disposal; and stormwater management.
+The mission of the Water Resources Division is to protect public health and the environment by providing safe, effective and efficient drinkable and recycled water distribution; sewer systems collection, treatment and disposal; and stormwater management.

-Source Control Section of WRD manages the pretreatment, pollution prevention, and a number of the City’s stormwater programs.
+Source Control Section manages the Industrial Pretreatment Program, pollution prevention, and a number of the City’s stormwater programs.
 In 2016, the Pretreatment Program issued 106 Wastewater Discharge Permits, conducted 112 facility inspections, collected 135 Compliance Monitoring samples, and issued 31 Notice of Violations and resolved issues of non-compliance.
 In 2016, the Stormwater Program conducted 161 stormwater facility inspections, investigated and resolved 34 reports of illegal discharges, removed 4,319 gallons of trash from 6.4 miles of local arroyos through Adopt a Creek Spot Program, and conducted 10 environmental education and outreach events at local public schools and public events.

-Municipal Water/Recycled Water Systems Section of WRD is responsible for managing the potable water and recycled water distribution systems.
+Municipal Water/Recycled Water Systems Section is responsible for managing the potable water and recycled water distribution systems.
 In addition to ensuring the quality and pressure of the potable water and recycled water deliveries, the Section performs water sampling and monitoring, permit compliance reporting, water demand projections, pump station maintenance, reservoir site readings and maintenance, main and service line repairs, fire hydrant replacement and maintenance, and water meter installation and repair.
-In 2016, the potable system supplied nearly 1.5 billion gallons of water to 28,800 customers through 155 miles of pipe, while meeting State and Federal water standards.
-Nearly 300 million gallons of recycled water is delivered to Livermore customers for irrigation and fire protection purposes.
-In 2016, the Water Section commenced the implementation of the Advanced Metering Infrastructure (AMI) System.
+To view the 2017 Water Quality Report, click here.
+In 2016, the